Analysis: spiralling costs may spell end of the line for Mars Sample Return

 The original plan

-NASA and the European Space Agency (ESA) combined efforts to create a plan to recover samples drilled from the Martian surface by Perseverance, the rover already on the planet.
-The original plan had a Mars return vehicle – the Earth Return Orbiter (ERO) – orbiting the planet and a landing craft – the Entry, Descent and Landing system (EDL) – that would attempt to land in the early 2030s.
-After reaching the surface, the lander would receive samples from Perseverance via another ‘Fetch Rover’ and these would be placed into a 2.7 m long two-stage rocket dubbed the Mars Ascent Vehicle (MAV), being developed under a NASA contract by Lockheed Martin.
-This would lift off, taking the rock and soil samples back into Mars orbit.
-The ‘Orbiting Sample’ is then picked up by the ERO return craft (finding it by its radio beacon) and placed into another sealed capsule before beginning its return to Earth.
-Just before its arrival ERO would release the capsule so it could make a direct entry into Earth’s atmosphere, followed by a parachute arrested landing on a desert floor.
-Then, if all things went to plan, the capsule, still hermetically sealed, would be taken to a laboratory for its contents to be released and examined.
+The ‘Orbiting Sample’ would then be picked up by the ERO return craft (finding it by its radio beacon) and placed into another sealed capsule before beginning its return to Earth.
+Just before its arrival, the ERO would release the capsule so it could make a direct entry into Earth’s atmosphere, followed by a parachute arrested landing in a desert.
+If all went to plan, the capsule, still hermetically sealed, would be taken to a laboratory for its contents to be released and examined.

-So what went wrong?
+What went wrong?

-With the project in financial trouble NASA Administrator Bill Nelson has now tasked the agency’s various field centres with to come up with a cheaper plan.
-One possibility is for the sample size to be reduced to about one third of what was originally envisaged to be returned.
-This would significantly reduce the size and complexity of lander and ascent system needed.
+With the project in financial trouble, NASA Administrator Bill Nelson has asked the agency’s various field centres to come up with a cheaper plan.
+One option is to reduce the sample size to about a third of the planned amount, so a smaller and less complex lander and ascent system could be used.
+Another is to do away with the sample return aspect altogether and replace it with a specialist laboratory lander to conduct in-situ analysis of samples from the surface of Mars.

 Comment by David Todd

-The Mars Sample Return mission – attractive as it seems – is now so prohibitively expensive, and its delays so pronounced, that it should be scrapped and its funding spent elsewhere.
+The Mars Sample Return mission, attractive as it seems, is now so prohibitively expensive and its delays so pronounced that it should be scrapped, and its funding spent elsewhere.

 About Seradata

-Seradata produce the renowned Seradata database.
+Seradata produces the renowned Seradata database.
 Trusted by over 100 of the world’s leading Space organisations, Seradata is a fully queryable database used for market analysis, failure/risk assessment, spectrum analysis and space situational awareness (SSA).

 For more information go to https://www.seradata.com/product/